The ADM Board provides certain benefits to those receiving program services. For more information, you can download our:

 ASIA’s mission is to empower and advocate for Asian Americans/Pacific Islanders (AAPIs); and to provide AAPIs access to quality culturally, and linguistically appropriate information and services, Visit Website

 640 W. Market St.

 Akron, OH 44303

-Blick Center is a free-standing outpatient clinic providing mental health diagnostic and treatment services to children, adolescents, and adults with disabilities and or acute physical, emotional or behavioral needs.
-Their principal places of business are 640 and 682 West Market Street, Akron.
-Primary responsibilities within the ADM system include treatment (CPST), partial hospitalization, pharmacological management, occupational therapy, consultation services and residential services.
-The Clinic uses ADM Board funds to serve individual with disabilities who are experiencing emotional or behavioral problems and are at risk for hospitalization, institutionalization or more restrictive vocational/residential placement.
+Blick Center is a free-standing outpatient clinic providing mental health substance abuse services to children, adolescents, adults and older adults.
+Specialties include older adults with mental health and or substance abuse issues and children and adults with developmental, physical, emotional and/or behavioral disabilities.
+The principal places of business are 640, 682 and 2641 W. Market Street.
+Primary responsibilities within the ADM system include treatment (behavioral health and CPST), partial hospitalization, intensive outpatient program, peer recovery services, pharmacological management, occupational therapy, consultation services and residential services.
+The Center uses ADM Board funds to serve individuals with mental health, substance abuse and disability needs who have limited resources for treatment.
 Visit Website

 Catholic Charities Community Services/Summit County